 When it comes to freight transportation, there are several modes of transport: such as road (trucks), rail (trains), air (planes), and sea (ships).
 Road and rail transport are the two modes used for the movement of goods overland and across continents.

 So, what are the main differences between them?

-Rail transport is a commonly used mode of transport especially in countries and continents with long transit times such as across China, Russia, USA and parts of Europe.
-Freight trains are capable of carrying various types of cargo such as freight containers, vehicles, livestock, commodities such as grains, coal, minerals and metals etc.
+Rail transport is a commonly used mode of transport, especially in countries and continents with long transit times such as across China, Russia, the USA, and parts of Europe.
+Freight trains are capable of carrying various types of cargo such as freight containers, vehicles, livestock, commodities such as grains, coal, minerals, and metals, etc.

 Road vs. Rail

 |Freight can be delivered quickly as per a set schedule||Limitations such as cargo size and weights may be applicable for road weight across various states|

 |Cost-effective and economical especially over short distances||It may not be a cost-effective option across longer distances|

 |Used for the long haul, short-haul, local, and over border movements||Slower than rail over long distances|